-Did you know that MetroCall has been the customer service center for the City of Louisville and now Metro Louisville for over 23 years?
+Did you know that MetroCall has been the customer service center for the City of Louisville and now Metro Louisville for 25 years?
 MetroCall 311 started as CityCALL in 1989 in order to help reduce government red tape and improve accountability.
 It’s the place where you can request a service, offer a suggestion, ask a question, share an opinion, register a complaint and even pass on a compliment relating to city services and events.

 You can contact MetroCall;

 Note: submissions made electronically will be addresses during regular business hours.

 When you contact MetroCall 311 for something other than basic information, we will document the details in a Service Requests, assign a tracking number to it, and forward it electronically to the agency responsible for addressing the concern.
 Once the concern has been addressed, information about what was done (or will be done in some cases) is added to the Service Request and it’s marked “resolved.”